 A Hario V60 is an awesome tool for brewing great coffee.
-But it can also be a tricky thing to get right and getting one thing wrong in the brew process can yield a pretty nasty cup of coffee.
+But it can also be a tricky thing to get right and a slow drawdown is one common problem.
 So what’s going wrong if your V60 is brewing too slow?
 Let’s find out.

 A slow brewing Hario V60 is likely caused by a grind size that’s too fine or a filter that’s clogged with fines.
 The amount of grounds in the cone, the filter type and amount of agitation during brewing can also have a negative impact on brew time.